AnoopShivadas/Calculator/README.md

-📱 Simple Calculator
+# Calculator Web App
-A sleek and responsive calculator built using HTML, CSS, and JavaScript.
-This project offers a user-friendly interface with essential arithmetic operations, making it a perfect tool for quick calculations and a great starting point for beginners learning web development.
+A visually appealing, fully functional calculator built using HTML, CSS, and JavaScript — designed to handle basic operations with a clean and modern interface.

+# Preview

+An elegant and user-friendly calculator UI

-🚀 Features
+# Features
-Basic Arithmetic Operations: Addition, Subtraction, Multiplication, and Division.
+Basic Operations: Perform addition, subtraction, multiplication, and division.

-Responsive Design: Ensures usability across various devices and screen sizes.
+Extended Controls:

+C — Clear all input

+% — Calculate percentages

+⌫ — Backspace to delete last digit

-Interactive UI: Hover effects and button animations enhance user experience.
+Interactive Hover Effects: Smooth transitions and color changes enhance user experience.

-Clean Layout: Organized structure for ease of understanding and maintenance.

-💡 Usage
-Click on the numeric buttons to input numbers.

-Use the arithmetic operation buttons (+, -, ×, ÷) to perform calculations.

-Press = to view the result.

-Click C to clear the current input.

-🤝 Contributing
-Contributions are welcome!
-If you have suggestions or improvements, feel free to fork the repository and submit a pull request.
+Responsive Layout: Adapts well to different screen sizes (desktop, tablet, mobile).

+Modern Design: Uses a sleek color palette with rounded buttons and subtle shadows.

+# Tech Stack
+HTML – Structure of the calculator.

+CSS – Styling and responsive layout.

+JavaScript – Functional logic for all operations and buttons.